Q&A

 Why are we seeing so many children with learning and behavioural difficulties?

 When children refuse to eat fresh fruit and vegetables they are robbing their brain of vital nutrients required to keep it in full working order.
-We are using more chemicals in the house, schools and garden which when absorbed through the skin or through the nose can create a chemical imbalance that may affect the brain.
+Chemicals in the house, school and garden which, when absorbed through the skin or nose, can create a chemical imbalance that may affect the brain.

 There is a direct relationship between movement and the brain, and as our lifestyles have become more dependent upon cars with children being driven to school and to sporting and social events, they are not getting the same amount of exercise that children in past generations had when many of them walked to and from school.
-Whilst many children are active on the sporting fields, in some cases it may not enough.
+Whilst many children are active on the sporting fields, in some cases it may not be enough.

-What can you do to help your child?
+What can I do to help my child?

 Physical Balance